top of page

 Rieder, A., Lehrer, C., & Jung, R. (2019).
 Understanding the habitual use of wearable activity trackers.
 Proceedings of the 17th International Conference on Wirtschaftsinformatik, Siegen, Germany, pp. 1002–1016.

-(* Publications by Ph.D. and master’s students)
+(* Supervised Ph.D. and master’s students)

 IMG_4633_edited.jpg